Smart and Connected Communities (S&CC)

 Required for Integrative Research Grant Proposals

 Full Proposal Deadline Date

 Communities in the United States (US) and around the world are entering a new era of transformation in which residents and their surrounding environments are increasingly connected through rapidly-changing intelligent technologies.
-This transformation offers great promise for improved wellbeing and prosperity, but poses significant challenges at the complex intersection of technology and society.
+This transformation offers great promise for improved wellbeing and prosperity but poses significant challenges at the complex intersection of technology and society.
 The goal of the NSF Smart and Connected Communities (S&CC) program solicitation is to accelerate the creation of the scientific and engineering foundations that will enable smart and connected communities to bring about new levels of economic opportunity and growth, safety and security, health and wellness, and overall quality of life.
-This goal will be achieved through integrative research projects that pair advances in technological and social dimensions with meaningful community engagement.

-S&CC is a cross-directorate program supported by NSF’s Directorates for Computer and Information Science and Engineering (CISE), Education and Human Resources (EHR), Engineering (ENG), Geosciences (GEO), and Social, Behavioral, and Economic Sciences (SBE).
-Awards may be requested for total budgets ranging from $750,000 to $3,000,000 for periods of up to four years.
+S&CC is a cross-directorate program supported by NSF’s Directorates for Computer and Information Science and Engineering (CISE), Education and Human Resources (EHR), Engineering (ENG), and Social, Behavioral, and Economic Sciences (SBE).